 - (1) A well made application is the first step to an efficient and successful assessment of a proposed development.
-As a minimum a well made application needs to contain:- - mandatory information under the Act, such as correct IDAS forms, prescribed fee and land owners consent (when required); - (b) completed IDAS Checklists; - (c) A planning report that includes a detailed assessment of the assessable benchmarks.
-Such a report should:- - (i) address the Acceptable outcomes of the applicable codes.
-If the proposal complies, explain why and move onto the next Acceptable outcome; - (ii) if the proposal does not comply with an Acceptable outcome, then explain why it does not and address the corresponding Performance outcome and explain how it complies; - (iii) if the proposal does not comply with either the Acceptable outcome or its corresponding Performance outcome, then address the Purpose and overall outcomes of the relevant code and explain how the proposal satisfies these elements; - (iv) if the proposal does not comply with the Purpose and overall outcomes of a code, then a comprehensive assessment against the Strategic intent of the Planning scheme is required and explain how the proposal satisfies these elements; - (v) if the proposal is contrary to the outcomes of the Strategic intent, then consideration needs to be given as to whether the proposal is in conflict with the planning scheme and if so, how the conflict can be justified.
+As a minimum a well made application needs to contain:- - (a) mandatory information under the Act, such as correct forms, prescribed fee and land owners consent (when required); - (b) a planning report that includes a detailed assessment against the assessment benchmarks this report should:- - (i) address the Acceptable outcomes of the applicable codes.
+If the proposal complies, explain why and move onto the next Acceptable outcome; - (ii) if the proposal does not comply with an Acceptable outcome, then explain why it does not and address the corresponding Performance outcome and explain how it complies; - (iii) if the proposal does not comply with either the Acceptable outcome or its corresponding Performance outcome, then address the Purpose and overall outcomes of the relevant code and explain how the proposal satisfies these elements: - (iv) for impact assessable development, if the proposal does not comply with the Purpose and overall outcomes of a code, then a comprehensive assessment against the Strategic intent of the Planning scheme is required and explain how the proposal satisfies these elements; - (v) for impact assessable development, assessment may be carried out against any other relevant matter (other than a person's personal circumstances, financial or otherwise).
+For example, if the proposal is contrary to the outcomes of the Strategic intent, then consideration needs to be given as to whether the proposal is in conflict with the planning scheme and if so, how the conflict can be justified.